Last updated: 02/20/2019

 Listen to Your Healthcare Provider

-If you are planning on taking methadone for the treatment of an opiate addiction, it’s important that you listen to your healthcare provider and follow his or her directions to a T. According to SAMHSA, methadone can be highly effective if the proper dosing procedures are taken to ensure that you receive the exact dose that’s right for your individual needs.
+If you are planning on taking methadone for the treatment of an opiate addiction, it’s important that you listen to your healthcare provider and follow his or her directions to a T. Methadone can be highly effective if the proper dosing procedures are taken to ensure that you receive the exact dose that’s right for your individual needs.
 A dose that is too high can cause euphoria, a dose that’s too low will allow cravings and withdrawal symptoms to slip back into the picture.

 If you are already taking another medication, talk with your healthcare provider about the medication and whether it is safe for use with methadone.
 Avoid the use of any medications that have not been openly discussed with your doctor.
 Some of the medications that could cause serious interaction with methadone and may put you at risk include:

 When you begin taking methadone, you may feel like there’s little need to remain in counseling.
 The methadone makes you feel better and can quickly lead you to mistakenly believe that there’s no need for further counseling.
 It’s important that you remain in counseling for a period of at least 90 days to help ensure you have a solid foundation upon which you can continue to grow in your sobriety.
 Leaving treatment any sooner increases your risk of relapse.